wp-plugins/thinktwit/readme.txt

 = Why aren't my avatar images showing? =

 The `images` folder may not exist or it may not be writeable (this folder is required for caching avatars).
-You must create the directory if it doesn't already exist or you must chmod it to 755 or higher so that the web server can write to the folder.
+You must create the directory if it doesn't already exist or you must chmod it to 755 or higher so that the web server can write to the folder (depends on your web server permissions).

 = How often do avatars get updated? =

 Once every 24 hours (assuming a request is made in this period).
 This value is not currently configurable.

+== Internationalization (i18n) ==

+Currently the following languages are supported:

+* es_ES - Spanish in Spain (many thanks to [Maria Ramos](http://www.webhostinghub.com/) for contributing)
+* en_GB - English in Great Britain (default)

+If your language is not listed and you would like to translate in to your language please do the following:

+1. Navigate to thinktwit/languages and take a copy of thinktwit.pot.
+1. Open in the language editor of your choice e.g. [POedit](http://www.poedit.net/).
+1. Translate each line until you've done them all.
+1. Save as thinktwit-lang_COUNTRY.po e.g. thinktwit-en_GB.po - see [List of all Locales](http://www.roseindia.net/tutorials/I18N/locales-list.shtml) for more.
+1. Go to [Contact](http://www.thepicketts.org/contact/) and fill in the form appropriately.
+1. I will get in touch and ask that you respond with the translated file and a link to your site (if desired).

 == Screenshots ==